diversen/simple-php-translation/docs.md

 // Most often you will just use a single dir.
 Like this
 $e->setSingleDir("app");

-// But you can set multiple dirs, like this:
+// Set multiple dirs, like this:
 // This will create translation folders in e.g. modules/blog, modules/account
 // $e->setDirsInsideDir('modules/');